femedici/femedici/README.md

 - Brewing Space: Project of a Social Media focused on people who like homebrewed beer.
 This project also involved production methods for different types of beer,       guides, and software to support production.
 I was the lead analyst of the project, which allowed me to improve my communication skills, software development skills, documentation skills, and knowledge of         software engineering in practice.

+- OO Calculator: It's an abstraction of a calculator using c++ and pure object-oriented model.
+Makes all operations using Digits, Keyboard, Display, Cpu and other classes integrated.

 <br>